How Depression Helped a Law Student Build a $300 Million Business

 Depression Is a Warning Sign!

-Just over five years ago Annie was setting herself for a stellar career in law.
+Just over ten years ago Annie was setting herself for a stellar career in law.
 Bright and ambitious, she was doing well in all her classes yet felt depressed in a way that meant getting out of bed was a struggle.
 Rather than accept this or cover it over and numb it with food/alcohol or busyness, Annie started to question why she was studying law in order to understand her motives.